nebari-dev/nebari-docs/docs/docs/getting-started/installing-nebari.md

 ![A representation of the output generated when Nebari init help command is executed, the output contains a list of the available options and arguments and their use.](/img/getting-started/nebari-init-help-2.png "Nebari's init help command line output")

 :::tip
-You can pass the `--help` flag with the `--guided-init` flag to the `init` command to check all the arguments and options available for it.
+You can pass the `--guided-init` flag to the `init` command to interact with Guided Init Wizard.
 :::

 ## Next steps?